irmen/cx16shell/README.md

 ## Compiling the shell

-You'll need a Prog8 compiler v9.8 or later, to build this from source.
+You'll need a very recent Prog8 compiler to build this from source.
-If the latest official release gives you problems compiling this program, you may have to use the git master version that hasn't been officially released yet.

 First type ``git submodule update --init`` to fetch the external modules.
 Then just type ``make`` to compile the shell.